deknowny/python-package-template/docs/reference/manage-dependencies.md

 _Development_ dependencies are installed when your library is installed by a contributor with purpose of adding new feature to your library (always package is installed from source, i.e from GitHub)

+All dependencies' information is stored in `pyproject.toml` file.
+The dependencies' source code is in the `.venv` folder

 !!!
 Question "How does optional dependencies work?"
     All optional dependencies divide into __groups__ by a developer